Attendance

 A student will be held responsible for all work of a class or laboratory missed during any absence.

-Note: Students enrolled in School of Professional and Continuing Studies courses must attend at least 75 percent of the class meetings--regardless of the reasons for absence--to be eligible to receive credit for the course.
+Note: Students enrolled in School of Professional and Continuing Studies and Graduate School of Business courses must attend at least 75 percent of the class meetings--regardless of the reasons for absence--to be eligible to receive credit for the course.